In this article, we will share VMware Unlocker software which enables you to create an macOS virtual machine on VM Workstation and vSphere ESXi.

 You can install and use macOS operating systems on your physical computer using virtualization programs such as VMware or Oracle VM VirtualBox.

 If you want to install and run macOS Sierra on VMware Workstation, you need Patch software.
-With this macOS tool, you can build an Apple operating system on the virtual machine.
+With this macOS tool, you can build an Apple operating system on a virtual machine.

 This program is not only for VMware Workstation and Player but also for vSphere ESXi.